noisiver/mod-accountbound/README.md

 # Account Bound
-This module aims to make mounts shared across every character on an account.
+This module aims to make mounts and companions shared across all characters of an account.

-I am unsure about how the check for required level and required skill will handle a larger amount of players using the feature.
-This is mostly a proof of concept for me.
-The spell itself doesn't have the values needed to handle that, but I will update this module if I manage to find a better way.
+Mounts that are specific to Alliance or Horde will be converted to the correct version of the mount whenever a character learns them.

+There is no way to see all mounts that the account has unless the character has the required skill, unfortunately there is no way to handle this yet.
+The character will automatically receive the mounts linked to their account whenever they learn the riding skills.

+An addon that helps the user see all their mounts may be developed in the future.

+**Companions are not yet implemented**